nathanielhourt/SteemPressure/README.md

 **Notes**
 - Some Linux distributions, such as Ubuntu, do not ship recent versions of Qt, thus it will be necessary to download an up-to-date copy from https://qt.io.
-- Steemit has not merged my pull request which fixes FC's installation.
-Make sure to merge https://github.com/cryptonomex/fc/pull/50 into fc (located at libraries/fc in the Steem repo) prior to installing it
+- Steemit has not merged my pull request which fixes FC's installation
+ - Make sure to merge https://github.com/cryptonomex/fc/pull/50 into fc (located at libraries/fc in the Steem repo) prior to installing it
+ - Alternatively, get steem from [my fork](https://github.com/nathanhourt/steem) which uses an already-patched fc